Qiskit-Extensions/qiskit-ibm-experiment/CONTRIBUTING.md

     on the `main` branch
 2. Build and upload binary wheels to pypi
 3. Create a github release page with a generated changelog
-4. Generate a PR on the meta-repository to bump the Qiskit IBM Provider version and meta-package version.
+4. Generate a PR on the meta-repository to bump the Qiskit IBM Experiment version and meta-package version.

 The `stable/*` branches should only receive changes in the form of bug